Skip to main content

 Decision path for chat with docs tools

-Choose ChatPDF or ChatDOC for quick PDF and document chat.
-Choose Chat With Docs when hosted answers and sharing are the main job.
-Choose marella/chatdocs when offline local execution is the requirement and you can handle technical setup.
-Choose Chatize when the goal is a document chatbot or hosted shared experience.
-Choose Atlas when your question needs cited answers that you can open, inspect, and reuse with source context intact.
+Choose ChatPDF or ChatDOC for quick file chat.
+Choose Chat With Docs when you want to share answers.
+Choose marella/chatdocs when you need a local setup and can run it yourself.
+Choose Chatize to publish a document chatbot.
+Choose Atlas when you need cited answers that you can inspect and reuse.

-If the answer will affect a note, deliverable, citation, or decision, choose the tool that keeps verification closest to the answer.
-Convenience matters, but the source passage decides whether the answer is worth keeping.
+If the answer will affect a report, citation, or decision, choose a tool that keeps the source close to the answer.
+The passage decides whether the answer is worth keeping.

 Atlas logoAtlas